pbharde/weatherApp/README.md

 4. Start the server with this command:
    http-server

-5. Open your browser and go to the address shown in your command line or terminal and you should see your local website.
+5. Open your browser and go to the address http://localhost:8080 and you should see your local website.